 Although I came from a family of small business owners, I did not want to follow how they operated their enterprises because I had seen too much negativity and little success.
 There was no human factor in any of these businesses and that was something I wanted to change.

 So, when I came across an article about the theory of “first principles,” I was excited.
 This philosophy dates back thousands of years and is credited to Aristotle.
-According to Inc. magazine: “The first-principle way of thinking explains that more we understand a subject’s fundamental principles, more we can learn.
+According to Inc. magazine: “The first-principle way of thinking explains that the more we understand a subject’s fundamental principles, the more we can learn.
 In approaching problems, this way of thinking asks that you reject the status quo as you think about the problem from a scientific point of view.”

 Looking back, I now see that my days of observing artisans closely can be described as a first principle.
 I would spend hours watching these master craftsmen create carpets.
 This was something I did out of my own curiosity long before I started my business.
 I was lucky enough to live in an area where artisans created carpets.